Cheap and Good Nikon D3200 SD Memory Cards

 • 128GB - 37,120 images

-A slow card can cut down the number of continuous photos the Nikon D3200 can take.
-This is because the camera’s buffer is not able to write data to the card quickly enough.
+A slow memory card can cause a reduction in the number of continuous photos the Nikon D3200 can take.
+This is because the camera’s buffer is not able to write data to the memory card quickly enough.

 SD Card Speed Class